High level scheduling a constant in Bruce Pearl's career

 11-11-16 Auburn Men's Basketball vs North Florida Kenny Moss/Auburn Athletics

-Bruce Pearl is a proven winner.
-He enters his 22nd season in 2016-17 12 wins shy of 500 wins, average of 23.2 wins per season.
-In his 21 years, he has guided his teams to the NCAA Tournament 17 times and the postseason 18 times.
+In his 22 years, he has guided his teams to the NCAA Tournament 17 times and the postseason 18 times.
 And when he's not winning basketball games, he's winning the hearts of a fan base badly wanting a winner.

-Pearl is ranked ranked second among active SEC head coaches in career winning percentage (.725), winning percentage as a SEC head coach (.629), average wins per year as a SEC head coach (21.4) and SEC games only winning percentage (.561).
+Pearl is ranked ranked second among active SEC head coaches in career winning percentage (.718) and fifth in winning percentage as a SEC head coach (.622), average wins per year as a SEC head coach (21.0) and SEC games only winning percentage (.540).

-Under Pearl, Auburn is a perfect 11-of-11 graduating players in Malcolm Canada, Chris Denson, Asauhn Dixon-Tatum, KT Harrell, Allen Payne, Cinmeon Bowers, Jordon Granger, Josh Dollard, Dylan Spencer, C.J.
-Holmes and Jonathan Walker.
+Under Pearl, Auburn has graduated 12 players in Malcolm Canada, Chris Denson, Asauhn Dixon-Tatum, KT Harrell, Allen Payne, Cinmeon Bowers, Jordon Granger, Josh Dollard, Dylan Spencer, C.J.
+Holmes, Jonathan Walker and Tahj Shamsid-Deen.

 In his first year at Auburn in 2014-15, Pearl turned a struggling program into a must-see commodity.
 Season tickets sold out as Auburn Arena was filled to 85.7 percent capacity over the course of 17 home games, drawing 133,033 total fans into Auburn Arena, the third-best total attendance in school history.